 Regardless of your goals, protein should be regarded as a nutritional staple in your diet.
 Needed by everyone on a daily basis, protein has a number of different roles in the body including:

 - Building and repairing muscles and bones

 - Providing a source of energy

-- Providing the building blocks for tissues, enzymes and hormones that control metabolism and movement
+- Providing the building blocks for tissues, enzymes, and hormones that control metabolism and movement

 - Protecting your body from infections

-Proteins are made by linking amino acids together into a long chain, the sequence and shape determining its function.
+Proteins are made by linking amino acids together into a long chain, the sequence, and shape determines its function.
 While all of the proteins your body needs to be constructed from the 20 identified amino acids, your body can’t make all of the amino acids it needs.
 Of the 20, nine are considered essential because they have to be supplied from outside the body.
 In order to prevent deficiencies, you should eat foods containing these every 48 hours.

 Foods that contain all of the essential amino acids, in sufficient quantities to meet your metabolic demands are considered complete proteins.
-Complete proteins include:

 - Some dairy products